cornell-ece5745/ece5745-tut6-asic-flow/README.md

 design flow demands automation to simplify rapidly exploring the area, energy, timing design space of one or more designs.
-Luckily, Synopsys tools can be easily scripted using TCL, and even better, the ECE 5745 staff have already created these TCL scripts along with a set of Makefiles to run thee TCL scripts.
-The ECE 5745 TCL scripts were based on the Synopsys reference methodology which is copyrighted by Synopsys.
-This means you _cannot_ take this repo and/or the scripts and make them public.
-Please keep this in mind.
+Luckily, Synopsys tools can be easily scripted using TCL, and even better, the ECE 5745 staff have already created a Python framework for automating the entire flow.

 You can find the actual tutorial document in the repo here: